 Decision direction

 The case contracts expression since the Court noted from the very onset of the analysis of the relevant law that given the context and facts, the application is inadmissible.
 It then referred to a previous case against Switzerland (Peri which involved the finding of a violation of Article 10 in the context of the denial of the Armenian genocide.
 Interestingly, it made no reference to previous Holocaust denial cases apart from the M'Bala M'Bala v France case which it briefly mentioned.
 Given that from the start the court considered the application inadmissible, the decision did not include a comprehensive evaluation of whether Article 10 had been legitimately restricted.
-Interestingly, in some cases involving Holocausts denial, the Court has chosen the route of inadmissibility and in others, it has conducted an Article 10 analysis.
-The latter route allows for the legitimacy of the restriction to be better conceptualized rather than an outright dismissal of the case based on its facts which prevents the ECtHR from applying relevant Article 10 tests.